paritytech/asset-transfer-api/README.md

 });
 ```

-If you would like to run an example to understand the output run: `yarn build:examples && node ./examples/build/examples/systemToParaLpToken.js`
+If you would like to run an example to understand the output run: `npx tsx node ./examples/build/examples/systemToParaLpToken.js`

 ### Local Transactions